 The health of your child is determined before you even conceive.
 We have within us the power to create an incredibly health child, and to experience and enjoy vibrant health during the process.
 We call pregnancy a five-trimester process, which includes: pre-conception, 1st, 2nd, and 3rd trimester and post-partum.
 Each phase is so crucial to the overall experience.

 The quality of the egg and the sperm begin 90 days before the conception, so your habits, lifestyle and current state of health are all very important things to consider.
-We always suggest that the mother has a series of lab work done in this phase, which includes, but is not limited to:
+We always suggest that the mother run a series of lab work in this phase, which includes, but is not limited to: running a complete hormone panel, including testing all four thyroid hormones, cortisol and DHEA (the stress hormones), doing blood work for heavy metals in the blood, checking for food sensitivities, candida/yeast, and any underlying viruses.

 On your own: